 The source systems may contain inaccurately documented or duplicate information.
 Such data needs to be filtered out during the extraction process, which makes it a time-consuming step in the ETL process.

-As data is constantly updated in the source system, organizations can follow two extraction methods:
+As data is constantly updated in the source system, organizations can follow two extraction data analysis methods: